laravel/settler/readme.md

 $ ./build.sh
 ```

 Once the build script finishes you will have two boxes in the `builds` directory.
-Build logs will be in `build-output.log`